lfernandez55/minimal-react-webpack-babel-setup/README.md

 > npm run dev
 > In web browser open localhost:portnumber (the frontend should work and be talking with the backend)

-this is the branch where I'm refactoring from formik to react hook form
+Branched from viteCodeForStudents21_react_hook_form

+The above branch migrated from formik to rhf, updated toastify and mongoose (which changed queries from exec to await)

+This new branch swaps out webtokens for passport